yuchehuang/Multi-threading/README.md

 ![alt text](https://github.com/yuchehuang/Multi-threading/blob/master/picture/8_thread_size_1000.JPG)
 ![alt text](https://github.com/yuchehuang/Multi-threading/blob/master/picture/8_thread_size_1000_core.JPG)

 Moreover, this porject illustrates the variation of efficiency that using n^2 thread to accomplish the task compared with using only one thread.
-The result indicates that while using the number of thread taht more than physical cores, the gap of time-comsuming increases evidently due to each of thread starts spending time on synchorization.
+The result indicates that while using the number of thread taht more than physical cores, the gap of time-comsuming increases evidently due to each of thread starts spending time on synchorization. <br/>
 ![alt text](https://github.com/yuchehuang/Multi-threading/blob/master/picture/nxn%20in%20n%5E2%20thread.jpg)

 The other experiment shows the difference of time-comusing by running the same task in different CPU.
-According to the picture below, with a large number of logical cores, it implies more and more threads are allowed to be allocated to each core in the same machine cycle.
+According to the picture below, with a large number of logical cores, it implies more and more threads are allowed to be allocated to each core in the same machine cycle.<br/>
 ![alt text](https://github.com/yuchehuang/Multi-threading/blob/master/picture/1000x1000_in_n_thread.jpg)